 Hiring managers are likely to have a better view of candidates who explain their record before the background check reveals it.

 If the job you’re applying for involves driving, choose one that includes a motor vehicles records check.
-And employment and education verification options will give you peace of mind that your résumé is accurate.
+And employment and education verification options will give you peace of mind that your resume is accurate.

 To run the report, fill in the same information your employer asks you to provide:

-- Your legal name,
+- Your legal name

-- Past employment and school details.
+- Past employment and school details

 That’s it!
 Soon, you’ll have a copy of your background report in your inbox or mailbox.
 By doing a little research ahead of time, you can approach every step of your job search and the hiring process with confidence.